Carbon and its Compounds

 Explanation:

 Q 4.
-Two properties of carbon which lead to the formation of a large number of carbon compounds.
+Name two properties of carbon which lead to the formation of a large number of carbon compounds.

 Explanation: